casheridan/My-Mega-Vault/Areas/School/Computer Architecture/Flip Flops/SR Flip Flop.md

 Falling Sensitive: CLK value is 1 when Falling Edge occurs Level Sensitive: CLK value is 1 during the duration of the HIGH

-Timing Diagram Level Sensitive example:
+## Timing Diagram
+---
+Level Sensitivele:
 ![[SR Flip Flop.excalidraw]]